Bill Medley: Early life

 Medley was born September 19, 1940, in Santa Ana, California to Arnold and Irma Medley.
 He attended Santa Ana High School, graduating in 1958.
 Raised a Presbyterian, he sang in the church choir, and his parents had a swing band.
 He became interested in R&B music through listening to black-oriented radio stations.
-An early influence he has cited is Little Richard, who he first heard when he was fifteen or sixteen years old, and later Ray Charles, Bobby "Blue" Bland, and B.B.
+An early influence he has cited is Little Richard, whom he first heard when he was fifteen or sixteen years old, and later Ray Charles, Bobby "Blue" Bland, and B.B.
 King.

 Medley first formed a singing duo called The Romancers with his friend Don Fiduccia, who also played the guitar.
 He began to write songs and record multi-track recordings in his living room.
 At 19, he wrote two songs recorded by vocal group The Diamonds: “Woomai-Ling”, released as a single in 1961, and “Chimes in My Heart”, unreleased until the 1996 compilation album “The Best of The Diamonds: The Mercury Years”.
 Medley and Fiduccia then formed a group called The Paramours in 1960, with Sal Fasulo and Nick Tuturro, later joined by Mike Rider and Barry Rillera.
 The band had its first paying gig at Little Italy restaurant in Anaheim, California.
 The Paramours were signed to Mercury Records' subsidiary label Smash Records, releasing such songs as "That's the Way We Love" and "Miss Social Climber" in 1961.